RallyTechServices/effort-by-expense-category/README.md

 Display each group as a row, including data about the parent Portfolio Items.
 For each group, calculate a `% of Effort` metric which is the sum of the PlanEstimate values for all stories in the group, divided by the sum of PlanEstimate values for all stories in that group's Project.
+Also, display the PortfolioItem/Deliverable State as an icon.
+If the value is "Done", display a checkmark, otherwise, display a blank value (ignoring any other State values).

 For example, if there are two stories in Project `Foo`, both with a PlanEstimate of 1, but with different ExpenseCategory (or Deliverable), then there will be two rows